-This Friday, August 25, 2017 marks the 101st birthday of the National Park Service!
+This Saturday is National Public Lands Day!
 Celebrate by visiting one of America’s most unique and significant sites.
-To honor its founding, the National Parks Service is granting free admission to ALL National Parks and Monuments on August 25.
-To help you decide which park to visit, I’ve put together a guide of all seven of Colorado’s amazing and diverse national parks and monuments.
+To honor its founding, the National Parks Service is granting free admission to ALL National Parks and Monuments on September 22.
+To help you decide which park to visit, I’ve put together a guide of Colorado’s amazing and diverse national parks and monuments.

 Colorado’s National Parks